SmarterApp/RDW_DataGenerator/README.md

 There are two scripts you can choose to run.

 First is `generate_data.py`.
-This generates the data in the requested output formats (could do multiple format at once).
+This generates the data in the requested output formats (supports do multiple formats at once).

 The following arguments apply: